 Monthly Archives: June 2008

 Leo hired me to be a salesman at LEO Computer Bureau in Johannesburg, South Africa, in the late seventies.
-I wanted to be a trainee computer operator/programmer but they thought I was presentable enough and insightful about solving business problems on hired computer time (few could afford a mainframe back then): They put my enthusiasm to work in sales.
+I wanted to be a trainee computer operator/programmer but they thought I was presentable and insightful about solving business problems so they put my enthusiasm to work in sales.
 I did surprisingly well, making salesman of the month several times over in my novice year, but I had no passion for selling.
 I wanted to control the machine.
 Read More »

 Firefox, for as long as I’ve known it, right up to version 3.0, appears to have a problem printing multiple pages where frames and tables are involved — either to the printer or to PDF on my Mac.
 By default it often prints only one page: Page one of many.